 Hebb serial learning tasks.
 Recall scores were divided by list length, in order to control for variability in participant recall ability.
 Although the gradient of improvement on repeated trials compared to random trials has frequently been used to give an index of Hebb sequence learning (Guerard et al., 2011; Hitch, Flude, & Burgess, 2009; Hsu & Bishop, 2014; Page, Cumming, Norris, McNeil, & Hitch, 2013; Szmalec et al., 2011), this is an effective way of capturing implicit learning only if participants show stable recall on random trials and improved recall for the repeated sequence over time (Hebb, 1961).
 This is usually the case with adult participants, but children have been shown to exhibit a different pattern of Hebb learning to adults (Archibald & Joannise, 2008; Mosse & Jarrold, 2008), with inconsistent recall on random trials, combined with more consistent, rather than improved, recall of the repeated sequence.
 This pattern was evident in the current study and a more suitable difference score measure was, therefore, selected, which summed the difference in proportional recall across blocks 4 to 6, by which time any Hebb learning should have been established.

 Split-half reliability could only be calculated for the random trials, correlating the first and second random trial per block, as the Hebb trials were not independent.
 To establish test-retest reliability a different sample of twenty-seven children (13 girls, 14 boys) were tested on the verbal ISR and Hebb learning task on two occasions 3 days apart.
 Mean age was 7 years and 7 months (SD = 3.97 months).
 As stimulus selection was randomised, children were presented with different Hebb, as well as random, sequences on each occasion.
-Mixed effects models with block and sequence as fixed effects and participant as a random effect showed evidence of significant implicit learning (Time 1: unstandardized regression coefficient = .143, z = 2.20, p = .028, 95% CIs [.016, .271]; Time 2: unstandardized regression coefficient = .225, z = 3.48, p = .001, 95% CIs [.098, .352]).
+Mixed effects models with block and sequence as fixed effects and participant as a random effect showed evidence of significant implicit learning (Time 1: unstandardized regression coefficient = .143, z = 2.20, p = .028, 95% CI [.016, .271]; Time 2: unstandardized regression coefficient = .225, z = 3.48, p = .001, 95% CI [.098, .352]).
 Test-retest reliability was then calculated by correlating the proportional difference score across the last 3 blocks of the task at Time 1 and at Time 2.

 Contextual cueing task.
 RT variability was controlled in the same way as in the SRT tasks.
 A difference score that captured the difference in RTs on predictable versus unpredictable matrices across the entire testing phase was calculated.
 Similar difference scores have been used in published research (Dixon et al., 2010; Brown, Aczel, Jiménez, Kaufman, & Grant, 2010).
 A measure that attempted to remove noise from the data by dividing each participant’s mean RT by their testing phase standard deviation, was also investigated, but did not improve reliability and the simpler difference score was, therefore, preferred.
 Split-half reliability was estimated by numbering trials sequentially by matrix type and calculating difference scores for odd and evenly numbered trials separately.
 These difference scores were then correlated to give an index of split-half reliability.
 This was done for verbal and non-verbal conditions of the task separately.